adambard/learnxinyminutes-docs/fr-fr/d.html.markdown

     }
 }
 ```

-We can define new types with `struct`, `class`, `union`, and `enum`.
-Structs and unions
-are passed to functions by value (i.e. copied) and classes are passed by reference.
-Futhermore,
-we can use templates to parameterize all of these on both types and values!

 On peut définir de nouveaux types avec les mots-clés `struct`, `class`,
 `union` et `enum`.
 Les structures et les unions sont passées au fonctions par
 valeurs (elle sont copiées) et les classes sont passées par référence.
 De plus,